 This course relies on active, engaged participation in class activities and discussions.
 We will not be building toward an exam, but we will be calling back through the semester to the base of knowledge we have gained.
 You should come to every class having read all of the required reading (or watched the required videos, etc.) and prepared to discuss them with your colleagues.
 We will assess your reading and course engagement through in-class writing exercises (some collected for a grade and others not), reading quizzes, in-class group work, and related assignments.

 You are required to be respectful to your fellow classmates and professors: listening attentively, not interrupting, and maintaining a civil discourse.
 Personal attacks, hostility, and mockery will not be tolerated.
 If you have any issues, please talk to me directly so that I can address them.
-You are also welcome to consume drinks or minimal food in class, provided they are not distracting.
-(Use your common sense, please.
-A quick roll of sushi is fine; a heaping bowl of ramen is not.)
+Because of COVID, no food or drinks are permitted in the classroom.

 This course relies heavily on access to computers, specific software, and the Internet.
 At some point during the semester you WILL have a problem with technology: your laptop will crash, a file will become corrupted, a server will go down, a piece of software will not act as you expect it to, or something else will occur.
 These are facts of twenty-first-century life, not emergencies.
 To succeed in college and in your career you should develop work habits that take such snafus into account.
 Start assignments early and save often.
 Always keep a backup copy of your work saved somewhere secure (preferably off site).
 None of these unfortunate events should be considered emergencies: inkless printers, computer virus infections, lost flash drives, lost passwords, corrupted files, incompatible file formats.
 It is entirely your responsibility to take the proper steps to ensure your work will not be lost irretrievably; if one device or service isn’t working, find another that does.
 We will not grant you an extension based on problems you may be having with technological devices or the internet services you happen to use.
 When problems arise in the software we are all using for the course, we will work through them together and learn thereby.